CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 ## [ ] _*+LEGAL*_ Make the final decision as to whether the resource can be distributed via the Language Bank of Finland (bring the case up in legal meeting, if necessary)
 ## [ ] _*+AGREEMENT*_ Prepare the final draft of the deposition license agreement and send it to corpus owner who should fill in the remaining gaps (ask for legal advice if needed)
 ## [ ] _*+AGREEMENT*_ Check the final deposition agreement, combine all parts into a single pdf file and upload the document to the UniSign system for electronic signing by the rightholder (+ the data controller) and finally by the head of department at the University of Helsinki, https://unisign.helsinki.fi/sign/#/dashboard
-## [ ] _*+IDA*_ Upload the signed deposition agreement (or similar proof of the distribution license) as a pdf file (named as shortname_yyyymmdd.pdf, according to the date of the last signature in the document) in IDA, under Administration/agreements/shortname.
+## [ ] _*+IDA*_ Upload the signed deposition agreement (or similar proof of the distribution license) as a pdf file (named as KP_yyyy_AINEISTO_shortname_yyyymmdd.pdf, according to the date of the last signature in the document) in IDA, under Administration/agreements/shortname.
-## [ ] _*+HYSTORE*_ Upload the signed deposition agreement (or similar proof of the cleared distribution license) as a pdf file (named as shortname_yyyymmdd.pdf, according to the date of the last signature in the document) to the HFST server, under data/corpora/agreements/shortname.
+## [ ] _*+HYSTORE*_ Upload the signed deposition agreement (or similar proof of the cleared distribution license) as a pdf file (named as KP_yyyymmdd_AINEISTO_shortname.pdf, according to the date of the last signature in the document) to the HFST server, under data/corpora/agreements/shortname.
+## [ ] _*+AGREEMENT*_ Upload the signed deposition agreement (or similar proof of the cleared distribution license) as a pdf file (filename KP_yyyymmdd_AINEISTO_shortname(s).pdf, according to the date of the last signature in the document; document title "Kielipankki yyyy Aineistosopimus: shortname(s)") to the contract register of the University of Helsinki, under H402 Digitaalisten ihmistieteiden osasto.
+By default, agreements are not 'confidential'.
 \\
 ```